SOLA-NIGERIA/database/README.txt

-Database repository for the Solutions for Open Land Administration (SOLA) open source project.
+Database repository for the Solutions for Open Land Administration (SOLA) NIGERIA open source project.
 This repository contains sql scripts and OS batch/command files for building and populating the SOLA PostgreSQL database.